joshxinjie/Data_Scientist_Nanodegree/image_classifier/README.md

 # Image Classifier

 ## Description
+This project involves the implementation of an image classification application using a deep learning model on a dataset of images.
+The trained model will then be used to classify new images.
+GPU processing is recommended for this project, although the application will also work without GPU processing, albeit slower.

 Part 1 of the project involves implementing an image classifier that is trained on a flower data set.
 There are 102 different types of flowers, where there are ~20 images per flower to train on.

-Part 2 involves converting the classifier into an application that can be used for any images.
-GPU processing is recommended, although the application will also work without GPU processing, albeit slower.
+Part 2 involves converting the notebook into a python application that can be run from the command-line and can be used for any images.

 ## Date
 If flower dataset is used, download/extract/place the image dataset [download link](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) in the following folder structure: